Videos & Broadcasts

-Naples Alliance for Children is Your Navigation & Guide as you seek the information and resources you need.
-Search the NAFC Resource Directory or Call 239-649-5260.
+Naples Alliance for Children is Your Naviation & Guide as you seek information and resources you need.
+Visit www.napleschild.org.
+Call 239-649-5260.
 E-mail email@example.com.
 Watch: 5:00 pm; Education Channel 99.

 Recent news has centered on sharks in our waters.
 According to data compiled by the International Shark Attack File reports that in 2914 Florida again had most 54% of the unprovoked attacks in the United States.
 The 2014 total of 28 Florida bites was higher than the 2013 total of 23.

 While shark attacks are to be prevented (Click Here), parents need to realize that the greater danger is the water, not the creatures that make the water their home.
 Studies from the National Institute of Child Health and Human Development, Johns Hopkins University School of Public Health, the Consumer Product Safety Commission and the Maternal and Child Health Bureau, conclude that infants are most likely to drown in bathtubs, toddlers are most likely to drown in swimming pools, and older children and adolescents are most likely to drown in freshwater (rivers, lakes, ponds).
 Authors conclude that there is a need for a multifaceted approach to drowning prevention.

 - Safe & Healthy Children Coalition of Collier County ,

 - YMCA of Collier County: 239-598-5158